12-Dozen-Studio/bottomless-brunch-sydney/CONTRIBUTING.md

 # Contributing

-This project is in an early exploratory phase.
-The repository is public to satisfy GitHub's open repository requirement, but we are not actively seeking external contributions.
+This project is in early exploration.
+External pull requests are not being accepted.
+Please open an issue to share ideas.

-If you spot an issue or have suggestions, please open an issue for discussion.
-Pull requests may be reviewed at the maintainers' discretion.

-Maintainers should follow the guidelines in `AGENTS.md` for style, commit messages, and testing.
+Maintainers should follow AGENTS.md for style, commits, and testing.